 The first time I came across jackfruit in the grocery store, I knew instantly I had to try it.
 It wasn't in its natural form, but rather a pre-made package that was flavored like chili lime carnitas.
 How could I not be intrigued?
-Frying it up and stuffing it into a taco, I had fallen in love.
+Frying it up and stuffing it into a taco, I fell in love.

 One look at its odd prickly yellowish-green exterior and you would probably question if it were even edible.
 But as the idiom goes, don't judge a book by its cover.
 The fibrous flesh has a texture similar to meat, making it extremely versatile in cooking.
 Vegetarian and vegan dishes often flavor it to replace meats like pulled pork or chicken.
 It can also be eaten raw and is often used in desserts and salads.

-Part of the breadfruit family, the Jackfruit is believed to have originated in India, the drought-resistant crop is cultivated in regions with tropical climates including Thailand, Bangladesh, Malaysia, Vietnam, Philippines and other areas in Southeast Asia.
-Jackfruit is the largest tree fruit in the world that also has health benefits high in fiber, low-fat, low in calories, high in protein, rich in vitamin B, vitamin C, vitamin A, and contains potassium, iron, and calcium.
-Plus have you ever looked at a jackfruit tree?
-It's one of the largest tree fruit in the world.
+A tree that is part of the fig, mulberry and breadfruit family, the jackfruit is believed to have originated in India, the drought-resistant crop is cultivated in regions with tropical climates including Thailand, Bangladesh, Malaysia, Vietnam, Philippines and other areas in Southeast Asia.
+The jackfruit tree is the largest tree fruit in the world; most of the fruits weight 10 to 25 pounds, but they can grow up three feet long and 100 pounds.

 Young unripe fruit - or green jackfruit - has a texture similar to pulled pork, making this dense fruit the perfect meat alternative.
 Even if you're not vegan or vegetarian, the taste and meaty texture of this fruit will entice you to indulge in a Meatless Monday here and there.

 How to Prep Jackfruit